kramse/docs.kramse.org/_notes/kubernetes/kubernetes-networking-on-premise.md

-You can read more about the server on the page [[Welcome to Kubernetes 🌱]] and this page is about the deployment of the web service using Nginx [[Homegrown Digital Garden using Kubernetes 🌱]]
+You can read more about the server on the page [[kubernetes-welcome]] and this page is about the deployment of the web service using Nginx